ferares/ferares/README.md

 Hey there 👋

-I'm Fermín, a Freelance Software Developer working from La Paloma, Uruguay 🏖️
+I'm Fermín, a Freelance Software Developer working from La Paloma, Uruguay 🏖️ (UTC -03:00)

 Most of my experience is in web development working on both simple projects like landing pages and complex ones like web apps, e-commerce sites, blogs, etc. I’ve worked both alone and with teams for different companies, and I have plenty of experience working remotely.